WayfaringBloke/dnd/writing/pub/Character_Creation.md

 - dirty bomb

 ### Orphaned Gear Head (Lone-Wolf)
-You trusted them, and then they:
+You trusted them (not jus, and then they:
 - Disappeared in the slums
 - Were proclaimed dead
 -